Click HERE to watch video.

 My good buddy Tom Todoroff is one of the world’s leading acting and keynote speaker coaches.

 Even though I have no evidence to confirm my hunch, I’m pretty sure Michael Douglas’ character in The Kominsky Method is based on Tom’s life.
-A quick scan of the testimonials on Tom’s website is a name-dropper’s — he has worked with Liam Neeson, Samuel Jackson, Jacqueline Bisset, Bob Hoskins, Dakota Johnson, and… Jimmy Buffett.
+A quick scan of the testimonials on Tom’s website is a name-dropper’s delight — he has worked with Liam Neeson, Samuel Jackson, Jacqueline Bisset, Bob Hoskins, Dakota Johnson, and… Jimmy Buffett.

 Buffett summed it up something like this: